 My Polaroid Sun 660 LMS Autofocus, freshly purchased at a local thrift shop, shares its basic features with most of the cameras in the long line of the 600s:

 A plastic 116mm 𝒇11 lens with autofocus and auto-exposure, a simple viewfinder with a minimum focus distance of 1m/3’ and shutter speeds of 1/4s to 1/200s.

 The Sun 600 flash fires in all light conditions, though it’s easy to bypass by pulling on the “sleeve” portion of the trigger button.
 The bulb takes about ten seconds to recharge; it’s very bright.

-A brief history of the 600x cameras.
+A brief history of the Polaroid 600 film cameras.

 ☝︎Further reading: “Polaroid Introduces New Camera And Film” — The New York Times.

 Built upon the technological legacy of the incredible Polaroid SX-70 camera, the 600-series made shooting instant film even easier — with a faster film speed, auto-everything, and an integrated flash.
 They were (and still are) considerably cheaper than the SX-70.

 While the 600-series cameras sold today are the used working copies, thankfully averting landfills, the film that they use is brand new.
 It’s still made by Polaroid, but it’s not the same company that made the cameras.